-Regan Todd, right-hand man of the Woodend Beach arm of the Mark Jones Racing Stables, has 22 training wins on his own behalf.
+Regan Todd, right-hand man of the Woodend Beach arm of the Mark Jones Racing Stables, nowadays in a lesser capacity.

 He has made a valuable contribution with the maintenance of top trotter Master Lavros, and pacer Saveapatrol, along with other Overport Lodge horses requiring beach training.